seankarson/docs/aux-documentation/above-crit-heap-percent.md

 Be aware that exceeding the threshold on one member may affect other members.
-With operations not completing, the membership in the distributed system of the member that is above the critical-heap-percentage may be revoked.
+With operations not completing, the system may revoke the membership of the member that is above the critical-heap-percentage.
 This can cause the remaining members to increase their usage of memory to compensate for the missing member.
 If these remaining members are not sized to handle the increased load, the critical heap threshold issue may cascade through the system.

-## How the situation manifests (presents):
+## Symptoms May Include

-Operations that would require memory allocation throw `LowMemoryException`, and what happens after that depends on the code that catches the exception.
+ - Operations that would require memory allocation throw `LowMemoryException`, and what happens after that depends on the code that catches the exception.
-With system monitoring,
+ - With system monitoring,
 alerts identify a member that is above the specified critical-heap-percentage.

-## Action to take:
+## Action to Take
-Some possible temporary (bandaid) measures:
+### Temporary Measures

-1. Force garbage collection.
+ - Force garbage collection.
 From the command line,
 find the PID of the member,
 and use it in the command `jcmd <pid> GC.run` .

-2. Proactively shut down the member that is above the critical-heap-percentage, and restart it with a larger tenured heap size.
+ - Proactively shut down the member that is above the critical-heap-percentage, and restart it with a larger tenured heap size.
 This action does an orderly shutdown,